Peruvian passport: Types

 Other types of passports established by international agreements also exist.
 A non-biometric passport, known as a mechanized passport (Pasaporte Mecanizado), was issued until July 7, 2016.

-Peruvian citizens abroad who must travel for an emergency but you do not have a passport due to loss, damage, or theft, can request a salvoconducto (safe-passage document).
+Peruvian citizens abroad who must travel for an emergency but who do not have a passport due to loss, damage, or theft, can request a salvoconducto (safe-passage document).
 Salvoconductos are issued in all of Peru's local consular offices.
 They are emergency passports granted with the purpose of allowing the traveler to return to Peru or to their usual country of residence.
 A salvoconducto expires within 30 days of issuance.
 The salvoconducto may be kept by Peru's migration agents after the holder arrives in Peru.

 Physical appearance

 Peruvian passports are burgundy, with the coat of arms of Peru emblazoned on the front cover.
 The words "COMUNIDAD ANDINA" (Andean Community) and "REPÚBLICA DEL PERÚ" (Republic of Peru) are inscribed above the coat of arms.
 Below the coat of arms, the words "PASAPORTE" (passport) and "PASSPORT" are visible.
 Since 2016 they are biometric passports.